lexnederbragt/INF-BIO9120_fall2012_de_novo_assembly/README.md

 This license lets you distribute, remix, tweak, and build upon our work, even commercially, as long as you credit us for the original creation by referring to this website.

+Parts of this course are based on the de novo assembly tutorial given by Nick Loman and me, see https://github.com/lexnederbragt/denovo-assembly-tutorial

 Lex Nederbragt, on behalf of the Norwegian Sequencing Centre (www.sequencing.uio.no)